gargparv/Skribbl/README.md

 ##### To run the game server:
 `$ node server.js`

 The game will then be accessible at [localhost:3000](http://localhost:3000 "localhost:3000").
-The default port is 3000, however this can be changed in the server code, or enter the server IP address and port after [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding "port forwarding").
+The default port is 3000, however this can be changed in the server code, or enter the server IP address and port after [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding "port forwarding") or else we cann use ngrock.

 ------------
 ###  For Game Admin: